 Ten more people died that day, and 12 more on Wednesday.
 On Thursday, July 27, order was finally restored.
 More than 7,000 people were arrested during the four days of rioting.
 A total of 43 people were killed.
 Some 1,700 stores were looted and nearly 1,400 buildings burned, causing roughly $50 million in property damage.
 Some 5,000 people were left homeless.

-The so-called 12th Street Riot was the third-worst riot in U.S. history, occurring during a period of fever-pitch racial strife and numerous race riots across America.
-Only the New York Draft Riots of 1863 and the Los Angeles Riots of 1992 caused more destruction.
+The so-called 12th Street Riot was considered one of the worst riots in U.S. history, occurring during a period of fever-pitch racial strife and numerous race riots across America.

 In the aftermath of the Newark and Detroit riots, President Johnson appointed a National Advisory Commission on Civil Disorders, often known as the Kerner Commission after its chair, Governor Otto Kerner of Illinois.
 In February, 1968, seven months after the Detroit Riots had ended, the commission released its 426-page report.